MissVeronica/um-unique-account-id/README.md

 2. Profile Permalink Base -> Custom usermeta
 3. Profile Permalink Base Custom Meta Key = 'um_unique_account_id'

+## UM Predefined fields
+1. Title and Label: Unique Account ID
+2. Unique meta_key value
+3. Not editable by User only by Admins
+4. Field should only be used on Profile pages
+5. Displayed nion-editable at General tab Account page after Username

 ## Translations or Text changes
 1. Use the "Say What?" plugin with text domain ultimate-member